munificent/craftinginterpreters/book/strings.md

 Instead, we'll use another technique.
 It's been around for ages, to the point that the C specification carves out specific support for it, but I don't know that it has a canonical name.
-It's an example of [*"type punning"*][pun], but that term is too broad.
-In the absence of any better ideas, I'll call it "struct inheritance", because it relies on structs and roughly follows how single-inheritance of state works in object-oriented languages.
+It's an example of [*type punning*][pun], but that term is too broad.
+In the absence of any better ideas, I'll call it **"struct inheritance"**, because it relies on structs and roughly follows how single-inheritance of state works in object-oriented languages.

 [pun]: https://en.wikipedia.org/wiki/Type_punning

 Like a tagged union, each Obj starts with a tag field that identifies what kind of object it is -- string, instance, etc. Following that are the payload fields.
-Instead of a union for each type, we define a separate struct for each Obj type.
+Instead of a union with cases for each type, each type is its own separate struct.
 The tricky part is how to treat these structs uniformly since C has no concept of inheritance or polymorphism.
 I'll explain that <span name="foreshadowing">soon</span>, but first lets get the preliminary stuff out of the way.

 <aside name="foreshadowing">